puth2314/markdown-guide/src/markdown-slide.md

 # Headings and Sub-headings

+## Note

 Prepending a `#` before some text promotes it to a heading.
 Prepending an additional `#` demotes it to a sub-heading.

-Sub-sub-headings and so on always promote to a sub-heading (when converting to slides).
+Sub-sub-sub-headings and so on always promote to a sub-sub-heading (when converting to slides).

 Adding one (or multiple) `=` below the text also promotes it to a heading.
 Use `-` for a sub-heading.